sshuvoo/stl-kit/CONTRIBUTING.md

-# Contributing to JavaScript STL
+# Contributing to stl-kit

-Thank you for your interest in contributing to the JavaScript Standard Template Library (STL)!
+Thank you for your interest in contributing to **stl-kit** — a modern JavaScript & TypeScript Standard Template Library (STL)!
 We welcome contributions from the community and appreciate your help in making this library better.

 ## Table of Contents